 1. McDonald’s hamburgers don’t really rot.
 The burgers have very low moisture content, which basically leaves the meat dehydrated.
 It’s more like jerky than burger.

 2. McDonald’s Chicken McNuggets come in four shapes and they all have names: the boot, the ball, the bone, and the bell.

 3. A 30 oz.
-McDonald’s sweet tea has as much sugar as two Snickers bars.
+McDonald’s sweet tea has as much sugar in it as two Snickers bars.

-4. You cannot be more than 115 miles from a McDonald’s in the contiguous USA.
+4. You can’t be more than 115 miles from a McDonald’s in the continental USA.

-5. At times, McDonald’s has turned away a higher percentage of applicants than Harvard.
+5. At times, McDonald’s has turned away more applicants than Harvard.

-6. McDonald’s Filet-O-Fish was originally developed for Catholic customers, since they tend to abstain from meat on Fridays.
+6. McDonald’s Filet-O-Fish was originally developed for Catholic customers, since they generally abstain from eating meat on Fridays.

 7. Burger King is called “Hungry Jack’s” in Australia.